 If He’s Wild by Hannah Howell

-When looking at my bookshelf for this post this was a book that caught my eye, I was convinced that a song already existed with this title just with She’s instead of He’s.
-Turns out I was wrong.
+When looking at my bookshelf for this post, this was a book that caught my eye; I was convinced that a song already existed with this title, just with She’s instead of He’s.
+It turns out I was wrong.
 I was actually thinking about Leave Her Wild by Tyler Rich, which we decided to include for your listening pleasure.

 Since You’ve Been Gone by Anouska Knight

-It says something that I was three-quarters through before I even realized it was published by Harlequin.
+It says something that I was three-quarters through before I even realized Harlequin published it.
 It is a light but not unwelcome take on the grieving young widow trope.